boxed/kodare.net/drafts/listen-to-non-users.markdown

 title:	"Listen to non-users!"
 date:	2023-08-20
 ---
-On of the most important things about a program, framework, library, or programming language is how easy it is to get started using it.
+One of the most important things about a program, framework, library, or programming language is how easy it is to get started using it.
 Unfortunately, the first impressions authors get from users is after the users have already surmounted some initial obstacles.
 In effect we are only seeing the second or third worst problem with the system we built.
 The really bad problems, the ones that make some proportion of potential users give up before telling us anything, those problems are hidden from us.

 I often argue for these hidden users and get very little sympathy from long time users.
 We get a survivor bias that makes the survivors very confident in stating there is no problem.
 How can there be a problem?
 The system has many users after all!
 And the person we are talking to right now is one of them!